manjeetdahiya/manjeetdahiya.github.io/_posts/2019-03-10-markov-chains-gamblers-ruin.md

 ### Markov chain modeling

-Let us simplify the problem by setting small, concrete values for
+Let us simplify the problem by setting small, concrete values of
 $R_A$ and $R_B$ to 1 and 2 respectively.
 At each step of the game, $R_A$ can increment or decrement by one, with equal probabilities.
-Since the total money in game is 3 there are four possibilities for $R_A$ in the game: $$\{0, 1, 2, 3\}$$.
+Since the total money in game is 3, there are four possibilities for $R_A$ in the game: $$\{0, 1, 2, 3\}$$.
 The game ends when $R_A$ is either 0 (A loses all the money) or 3 (B loses all the money).
 The game continues for the other two states.